waxim/slimmvc/readme.md

 - Write a my_keys model to read a db table for keys.

 - Tidy index.php
-- Make all 'core' classes 'psudo extend' system
+- Make all 'core' classes 'psudo extend' system ($system->controller = new controller) like CI does.
-- Consider methods for 'steaming' data
+- Consider methods for 'streaming' data